 - To increase volume, turn up the volume on your computer and use the volume bar on bottom left side of the YouTube video window.

 - Captioning is available by selecting the "CC" option on the bottom right side of the video window.
 Click on "Options" to change the font, size, and color of the captions.

 - Additional tools on the bottom right side: "Settings" increase the video quality; "Theater mode" (default)/"Full screen."

 - Download a 508-compliant PDF copy of the slides used during the session: webcast62_092018b-508.pdf

 - Transcript of the video (MS Word™ DOC – 387kb)

 - Evaluation: Please fill out the brief evaluation after viewing the webcast.

 About the Presenters

 Ryan Williams, PhD, is a principal researcher at AIR and leads large-scale evaluations and research syntheses.
 Dr. Williams’ work focuses on improving generalizations in education research through research synthesis.
-He is currently the PI on an IES meta-analysis that is exploring sources of heterogeneity in mathematics intervention effects.
+He is currently the Principal Investigator (PI) on an Institute for Educational Sciences (IES) meta-analysis that is exploring sources of heterogeneity in mathematics intervention effects.
 He also is a co-PI of an IES methods training institute for advanced meta-analysis.
 Dr. Williams is Associate Methods Editor of The Campbell Collaboration Education Coordinating Group.